ronaldbosma/call-apim-with-managed-identity/README.md

-# Protect API Management with OAuth
+# Call API Management with Managed Identity

 > [!IMPORTANT]
 > This azd template is still under development.